State-of-the-art systems currently in commercial deployment for corrosion detection

 Overview of Operation Front-sided Capacitance Imaging

 The basic configuration is to “open up” a standard parallel-plate capacitor so that both electrodes are now in the same plane i.e. co-planar capacitor.
 An AC voltage is then applied and an electric field distribution is established.
-An object between the electrodes will affect this electric field pattern and any localised change in sample properties will change the field distribution pattern and modulate the output signal.
-Correlating these changes in signal with localised surface information will therefore produce an image as the probe is moved over the surface of the object.
+An object between the electrodes will affect this electric field pattern and any localized change in sample properties will change the field distribution pattern and modulate the output signal.
+Correlating these changes in signal with localized surface information will therefore produce an image as the probe is moved over the surface of the object.
 The major practical advantage of this approach is that it is non-invasive, non-contact and only requires single sided access to the object being examined.

 Co-planer copper electrodes are simple to fabricate via standard printed circuit board (PCB) techniques.
 Aside from geometry considerations, probe performance is also determined by other factors such as the gap between the electrodes and stand-off distance between the probe and the surface of the inspected object.
 Optimum probe design for any particular application is derived from both analytical models and the results of experimental trials.
 Overall, and as a general rule, it is found that field penetration depth is determined mainly by the geometry of the electrodes and that there is a trade-off between probe size and image resolution.
 And the major practical advantage for NDT applications is that it is completely non-contact and requires access to only one side of the inspected object.